pedro412/pos_pointlify_old/README.md

 # Pointlify App

-This repo contains the main application powered by ReactJS.
+This repo contains the main front-end application powered by ReactJS.

 ## What is it?